 Introduction to Longboat Key, Florida

 Longboat Key, Florida, in Manatee county, is 9 miles NW of Sarasota, Florida (center to center) and 39 miles S of Tampa, Florida.
-The town, which is considered part of the Sarasota - Bradenton metropolitan area, has a population of 7,603.
+The town is considered part of the Sarasota-Bradenton metropolitan area.

 Longboat Key History